Published Aug 05, 2015

 The Florida Association of Postsecondary Schools and Colleges has recognized three members of the Full Sail community for their outstanding contributions to education.

-Pictured: Entertainment Business Department Chair Heather Torres with Full Sail’s President Garry Jones.
+Pictured: Entertainment Business Department Chair Dr. Heather Dartez with Full Sail’s President Garry Jones.

 Two members of the Full Sail’s faculty were recently recognized by the Florida Association of Postsecondary Schools and Colleges (FAPSC) for their outstanding contributions to education.